 - 2 tsp chili powder (spanish paprika/ kashmiri chilli/ degi mirch)

 - 1 1/2 tsp coriander powder

 - 2 tbsp onion powder

 - 1/2 cup water

 - 1/2 cup cream / yogurt whisk the yogurt if using

 - 2 tbsp cilantro chopped

 - 1/4 cup finely chopped cilantro to add after chicken finishes cooking

 whisk the yogurt and add the spices and the ginger & garlic paste in a medium size bowl.
 Add in the salt and mix to combine.
 Add in the chicken pieces and make sure the marinade coats each piece completely.

-Cover and let this marinate for 3 hours or upto 48 hours.
+Cover and let this marinate for 3 hours or upto 48 hours in the refrigerator.